ls1intum/Artemis/docs/dev/system-design/localvc-localci/localvc-localci-system-design.rst

 - Retrieve the test results from the container.
 - Stop the container.
 - Parse the test results.

+We designed the local CIS such that the process of scheduling and managing build jobs is decoupled from the process of actually running the builds and tests.
+Artemis only needs to create a new build job and add it to the queue.
+It does not need to know how or where the build job will be executed.
+This means that we can replace the mechanism for executing the build jobs without aﬀecting the rest of the application, which allows us to outsource the tasks to external build agents in the future.

 To address potential security risks associated with executing student code during automated assessment, we run the build job in a container, that the ``LocalCIContainerService`` creates and starts just for this purpose.
 This container functions as an isolated environment.